Lightning-AI/LitServe/README.md

 python server.py
 ```

-These 2 minimal APIs that allow enterprise-scale, with full control.
+These 2 minimal APIs allow enterprise-scale, with full control.

-- LitAPI: Describes how the server will handle a request.
+⚡️ LitAPI: Describes how the server will handle a request.
-- LitServer: Specify optimizations (such as batching, streaming, GPUs).
+⚡️ LitServer: Specify optimizations (such as batching, streaming, GPUs).

 ### Query the server
 LitServe automatically generates a client when it starts.
 Use this client to test the server: